 Qlouder is a Google premium partner that helps clients with big data, application development and yes, also machine learning solutions in Google Cloud.
 We’re an organization working with the newest technologies but aware of where they come from.
 This is the last in a three-part series on the history of computers made by Qlouder.

 An important source for this article was John Markoff’s What The Dormouse Said.
 You can watch Engelbart’s Mother of All Demo’s here, and Steve Jobs presentation of the first Macintosh computer here.
-A special thanks to our “Chief Geek” Stefan Hogendoorn’s and his insights, and also to a good friend from the author for his insights and the book recommendation.
+A special thanks to our “Chief Geek” Stefan Hogendoorn’s and his insights, and also to a good friend of the author for his insights and the book recommendation.